This post was updated January 2019.

 If you decide to trim your pup's nails yourself, make sure you get a nail trimmer kit that includes styptic powder or purchase it separately.
 Dogs have veins in their nails and if you trim too far, they will bleed.
 The styptic powder will stop the bleeding.
 You can also use an electric pet nail grinder which reduces the risk of clipping the nails too short.

 Lots of them.
 Puppies are pooping machines!
 I'm a fan of Earth Rated bags.

 You don't necessarily need a bed right now.
 The crate with a nice pad or blanket on the inside should suffice.
 If you think your puppy won't chew it to shreds, then a bed can be a nice addition to the crate.
 I wouldn't spend a ton of money on one though, just in case he decides to make it his next meal!

 Your dog's favorite!
 There are many different toys to choose from.
 Keep in mind that you want toys appropriate to your puppies size.
 Toys are great because they keep your dog entertained and mentally stimulated.
 If you see that your pup is chewing on something he shouldn't be, try offering him a toy.
-It's a good idea to have a variety of toys from soft and squishy to mentally stimulating toys like the KONG for puppies.
-You can add some treats or peanut butter inside and it will keep them plenty entertained.
+It's a good idea to have a variety of toys from soft and squishy to mentally stimulating toys.
+I highly recommend The Dapper Dog Box.
+It's a monthly box full of toys, treats and they even include bandanas and bowties to make your new pup look extra dashing!

 Most likely, your new pup will have a few accidents in the house before he is properly trained to go outside.
 Cleaning supplies that can eliminate tough odors will keep your carpet and floors virus and bacteria free.